slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 ## On fear and courage

 <!--
+> *"He who jumps into the void owes no explanation to those who stand and watch."
 > *"Train yourself to let go of everything you fear to lose."  -- Yoda*
-> *"He who jumps into the void owes no explanation to those who stand and watch."
+> *"What has been your biggest disappointment?
+Learning that even intelligent people can be cowards and that courage is a much rarer attribute than intelligence."  -- Julian Assange*

+-- x\@unmodernmanbot] * The devil doesn’t tempt you with evil.
+He tempts you with comfort.
+He tells you it’s fine to take a break before you’ve earned it.
+That’s how most people lose, not from failure, but from comfort that feels deserved too soon.
+-- x\@wisdomtldr] * Being afraid to lose/fail increases the odds of losing/failing.
+It’s called self-doubt.

-- bravery is learned -> micro-bravery, start small
++ bravery is learned -> micro-bravery, start small
-- What would you do if you weren’t afraid?
++ What would you do if you weren’t afraid?
-- dishonesty is a reaction to fear. fear just wants us to stay the same.
++ dishonesty is a reaction to fear. fear just wants us to stay the same.
-- climbing out the hole is about letting go of pride.
++ climbing out the hole is about letting go of pride.
-- the softer the cage, the longer you stay
++ the softer the cage, the longer you stay
-- Replace fear with curiosity.
++ Replace fear with curiosity.
 Conquering fear means defining fear.
 Fear makes the wolf bigger than he really is.
 -->

 > *"We fear things in proportion to our ignorance of them."